 The cause of pityriasis alba is not clear, but it appears to be worse with dryness, heat, and other stress to the skin.
-It does not appear to be contagious.
-The lesions of pityriasis alba may disappear only to reappear until approximately 1 or more years after the rash began (if left untreated).
+It is not contagious.
+The lesions of pityriasis alba may disappear only to reappear until approximately 1 or more years after the rash began.
 Once the rash is entirely resolved, normal pigmentation will reappear several months later.

 Who's At Risk?

 Pityriasis alba is most common in children aged 3-16 years, but it can be seen in infants, especially those with chronic dry skin or who have eczema, allergies, or asthma.
 Pityriasis alba is equally common in males and females.
 It can occur in people of any race / ethnicity, but it is most obvious in darker skin colors due to the contrast between the pityriasis alba patches and the surrounding skin.

 Pityriasis alba appears as several (2-20) light-colored (hypopigmented) patches ranging in size from 0.5-5 cm.
 The patches may have overlying scale.
 Occasionally, pityriasis alba patches are mildly itchy.
 There is typically a distinct border around the patches, and the shape may be round or irregularly shaped.

 The most common locations for pityriasis alba include the:

 - Cheeks, around the mouth, and chin.